-- A formal reference from your instrumental teacher, confirming that your musical standard and solo recital experience are appropriate for entry to the competition under Rule 3.
+- A formal reference from their instrumental teacher, confirming that their musical standard and solo recital experience are appropriate for entry to the competition under Rule 3.
 (Your teacher can send this direct to email@example.com

 - Proof of age – photo/scan of passport, national ID card or driving licence.

-4. Applicants are required to submit the programme of music they intend to play in each round of the Competition in which they are selected to play.
-Competitors may repeat as many pieces as they wish from one round to the next or not at all.
-The programmes must include pieces of contrasting styles and periods.
-The music chosen for performance in the Finalists' Concert should seek to engage and entertain a live public audience.
-All music chosen is subject to approval by the Music Manager.
+4. Applicants are required to submit the programme of music they intend to play in all three rounds of the Competition in which they may be selected to play.
+Each programme must include pieces of contrasting styles and periods.
+One piece only may be included in both programmes.
+The music chosen for performance in the Finalists' Concert should seek to engage and be accessible to a live public audience.
+All music chosen is subject to approval by the Competitor's Selectors.
 Your programme for each round must not exceed the following time limits:

-- Preliminary Round: 15 minutes (Tuesday, Wednesday, Thursday morning)
+- Preliminary Round: 15 minutes (Tuesday, Wednesday, Thursday)

 - Final (Finalists’ Concert) 25 minutes.
 (Saturday evening)

 It is imperative that Competitors keep to these time limits.
 Failure to do so may mean that a Competitor is stopped and/or disqualified if the time limit for the particular round is exceeded.